sunriseJS/sunriseJS.github.io/download.md

 Example
 ---------

 We will provide a simple example game here.
-Just search for the #example tag in the current releases
+Just search for the #example tag in the current releases.
+Or checkout the demo brache.